w3c/sdw/roadmap/non-webby-ogc-standards.md

-The following is a list of OGC standards wich are well-deployed in the geospatial community but less so on the Web aka 'not yet Web-friendly enough'.
-In the roadmap I listed these under 'Features not covered by ongoing work' section, for now (we might consider naming this section differently or creating a new one).
+The following is a list of OGC standards wich are well-deployed in the geospatial community but less so on the Web, or in other words 'not yet Web-friendly enough'.
+In the [roadmap][2] these are listed under the 'Features not covered by ongoing work' section, for now (we might consider naming this section differently or creating a new one).

-(There are many more OGC standards, but most of these are not especially meant to be used on the web.
-I'm not listing, for example, standards for data exchange by download/import/export or standards that are conceptual models.)
+(There are many more OGC standards, but most of these are not meant to be used on the web directly.
+Not listed are, for example, standards for data exchange by download/import/export or standards that are conceptual models.)

-'Webby' = following the fundamental concepts of the [architecture of the Web][1]

-Criteria in general for ending up on this list:
+Criteria in general for a standard ending up on this list:
-- It uses http only as a transport protocol.
+- *It needs modernization to fully support and follow the fundamental concepts of current web architectures*.
+For example, it uses http only as a transport protocol.
 In contrast, standards which use http as an interface are considered 'Webby'.
-- It's been replaced with something that's designed to be more web friendly.
-- It's too complicated to be used in a Web context.
+- *It's considered too complex for most non-GI-experts*.
+This complexity often stems from the fact that it covers a wide range of use cases, many of which are not required by non-GI-experts.
+- *Its not web-developer-friendly*, i.e. does not meet the expectation of many Web developers.
+Note that this is is different criterium from the 'too complex' one; for example, it's about developers preferring encodings such as JSON to XML/GML.
+What's 'developer-friendly' can be a trend sensitive thing.

 ## Web Map Service (WMS)
 Rationale: Using http only as a transport protocol, sending XML messages back and forth.